I’ve never eaten meat in my life. My mom and dad raised me vegetarian and it stuck.

 5) “So, you want a cheeseburger with no burger?
 Sorry, we don’t have a button for that.”

 Said the McDonald’s employee to me when I was 10 years old and attempting to be “cool” by having lunch at McDonald’s with my friends.
-They never could figure out how to ring up that burger-less burger, so I got fries instead.

 6) “You want a ham sandwich with no ham?
 I don’t understand.
 I don’t understand!
 Why no ham?
 Why no ham?!”